 Whether the bones actually are the remains of Edward IV’s sons, however, is open to debate.
 Modern scientists have taken issue with the forensic examination of the 1930s, and the Crown refuses permission for an examination with modern DNA techniques.

 The theory I’ve always liked was that Richard III had the boys spirited out of the country as the threat of Henry Tudor’s invasion loomed.
 I first read this in The Mystery of the Princes by Audrey Williamson, which won the 1978 Golden Dagger from the British Crime Writers Association, but there are many books proposing other theories.

 Modern historians range all along the spectrum of opinion from those who think Shakespeare had it pretty much right to those who think pretty much every wrong laid at Richard III’s feet is bogus.
 That’s part of the fun of reading about this and weighing the different arguments.

-In the end, I think, what we conclude about Richard III is dependent on what we assume his motives to be.
-As the late Jeremy Potter, a former chairman of the Richard III Society parent group, in the UK, noted in Good King Richard, what we assume about this king says a lot about our basic assumptions of human nature.
+In the end, I think, what we conclude about Richard III is dependent on what we assume his motives were.
+As the late Jeremy Potter, a former chairman of the Richard III Society parent group, in the UK, noted in Good King Richard, “Tell me what you think Richard was, and I’ll tell you what you are.”
+In other words, what we assume about this king says a lot about our basic assumptions of human nature.